kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 ![](/assets/images/0_to_1.jpg)

-## Step 0: Fail fast with proof of concepts
+## 1. Fail fast with proof of concepts
 During the **concept** phase, our primary goal is to understand our value proposition across a diverse customer base to determine our serviceable market:

 1. Interview customers about their current problems (use cases) to create a request backlog